Semrush helps you:

 How do you build backlinks to your site WITHOUT resorting to black hat link building strategies?

-It’s simple, actually: just stick to the four white hat link building strategies in this chapter.
+It’s simple, actually: just stick to the white hat techniques for link building in this chapter.

 Strategy #1: The Skyscraper Technique